 In order to know how your business is doing, you’ll do some ongoing financial planning and analysis.
-In this planning and analysis, you’ll likely use your bookkeeping information to produce various financial statements, including a cash flow statement, and profit and loss (P&L) statement and a balance sheet.
+In this planning and analysis, you’ll likely use your bookkeeping information to produce various financial statements, including a cash flow statement, and profit and loss (P&L) statement, and a balance sheet.

 Your cash flow statement depicts changes in your cash during the year.
 Your profit and loss statement depicts the changes in your assets over the past year.
 This statement is particularly useful to tell you if you are operating with extra money or at a deficit.
-This gives you a pretty good impression of your rate of revenues and spending.
+This gives you a pretty good impression of your rate of revenue and spending.
 It signals areas of concern, as well.

-Your balance sheet depicts the overall value of your business at a given time (usually at the end of the year), including by reporting your total assets, subtracting your total liabilities and reporting the resulting net assets.
+Your balance sheet depicts the overall value of your business at a given time (usually at the end of the year), including reporting your total assets, subtracting your total liabilities, and reporting the resulting net assets.
 Investors often want to see the balance sheet.
 You’ll learn a lot more about financial statements, including examples, later on back in the topic All About Financial Management in For-Profits.

 By themselves, numbers usually don’t mean much.
-But when compare them to certain other numbers, you can learn a lot about how your business is doing.
+But when comparing them to certain other numbers, you can learn a lot about how your business is doing.
 For example, you can compare the planned expenses depicted on your budget to your actual expenses in order to see if your spending is on track.

 Another form of comparison is by using ratios.
 A ratio is a comparison made by mathematically dividing one number by the other.
 The interpretation of results from various types of comparisons depends on the nature of the business.
 For example, a wholesale business might have different types and ranges of expenses than a retail business.
-You’ll learn a more about financial analysis back in the topic
+You’ll learn more about financial analysis back on the topic